 National Jewish Health was founded in 1899 as a free hospital for the homeless during the tuberculosis pandemic.
 Recently, the COVID-19 pandemic brought renewed public awareness to respiratory health.
 For us, though, it has always been critical.
 From helping to develop a combined chemotherapy for tuberculosis, to finding a cause for long COVID, we have led the nation in respiratory and related medicine for more than 123 years.

-National Jewish Health has held a #1 or #2 spot on the U.S. News & World Report list of Best Hospitals for pulmonology — or respiratory medicine — since the outlet started ranking pulmonology 26 years ago.
+National Jewish Health has been ranked in the top ten by U.S. News & World Report every year that the Pulmonology category has been included in the rankings (27 years).
 And because the lungs are intrinsically linked with many other systems within the body, our world-class scientists and physicians are pioneering advancements and developing global guidelines in areas that impact the lungs, such as the heart, immune system, brain and GI tract.
 They have made seminal contributions to the research and treatment of asthma, cancer, nontuberculous mycobacteria (NTM) and cystic fibrosis (CF).
 Our work, such as that listed below, is consistently recognized by the National Institutes of Health as promising and worthy of support.

 Stopping the Progression of Chronic Obstructive Pulmonary Disease (COPD)